TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-storybook.md

 createRoot(document.getElementById('root')!).render(<App />);
 ```

 However, you do get a lot for your money once you fire up Storybook.

 {% include candid-image.html src="/assets/images/frontend/storybook-first-story.png" alt="VirtualList story as it appears in Storybook" %}

-* It worked first time!
+What do you know, it worked first time.

-* Storybook has generated interactive documentation using my [TSDoc]({% link _posts/2024-07-08-bootstrapping-tsdoc.md %}) comments.
+Storybook has picked up my new story and included my component.
+There's auto-generated interactive documentation using my [TSDoc]({% link _posts/2024-07-08-bootstrapping-tsdoc.md %}) comments.
 It hasn't done a perfect job - there's a few tags it doesn't understand.

-* You can view the current value of all props, even the complex ones, and change them
-* When you scroll the list, the values passed to the `onScroll` callback are recorded in the actions tab
+You can view the current value of all props, even the complex ones, and change them.
+When you scroll the list, the values passed to the `onScroll` callback are recorded in the actions tab.

-* I'd need an awful lot more code in the sample app to achieve a fraction of this
+I'd need an awful lot more code in the sample app to achieve a fraction of this.

-# Build a Static App
+# Static App

 ```
 % npm run build-storybook